UniTime/unitime-doc/instructor-detail.md

 	* The name of the class

 * **Check conflicts**
-	* When a check is displayed in the column, the instructor's preferences are considered during departmental timetabling; also, checks are performed for this instructor to make sure that this person does not have conflicting teaching assignments (i.e., he/she is not teaching another class at the same time)
+	* When a check is displayed in the column, the instructor's preferences are considered during departmental timetabling; also, checks are performed for this instructor to make sure that this person does not have conflicting teaching assignments (i.e., they are not teaching another class at the same time)
-	* When not checked, the instructor's association with this class is ignored during timetabling, no conflicts will be discovered between this class and his/her other classes
+	* When not checked, the instructor's association with this class is ignored during timetabling, no conflicts will be discovered between this class and their other classes

 * **Share**
 	* Indicates the percentage of teaching activity for this class associated with this instructor